JohnathanBere/5aSideGDP/README.md

 [![Build Status](https://travis-ci.org/octobercms/october.svg?branch=develop)](https://travis-ci.org/octobercms/october)
 [![License](https://poser.pugx.org/october/october/license.svg)](https://packagist.org/packages/october/october)

+### Documentation time

+A lot of backend work will be needed to make it so the site can be sustained from the client-side.
+That is:

+User registration and validation is []
+Entity relationships among users and other associations such as posts, statuses and circles [] Quizzes are put in place []

 ### Learning October

 The best place to learn October is by [reading the documentation](http://octobercms.com/docs) or [the resources page](http://octobercms.com/resources).